Now that Jet Reports is installed, it’s time to connect to the Dynamics GP Data Source.

 Financial Reporting for Dynamics GP… if you export it to Excel from Management Reporter, why not just START in Excel, right?

-Here is how to install Jet Basics.
+Here is how to install Jet Reports:

 Does this sound familiar?
 “I can’t close my fiscal year yet… the audit is not finished.”